cerner/fhir.cerner.com/content/authorization.md

   - **Millennium System**: No
 - Once the account is created, take the id from that account and use it in the GUID field when you register the application as a SMART or FHIR application in the [code Console][CERNER-CODE-CONSOLE].
 Without this step, your application will not be recognized as an authorized application for FHIR.
+Note that requests for system accounts currently undergo manual approval, and therefore it may take a few business days for the system account to be created.

+Remember to protect the secret received via this process.
+Don't post this secret or email it in insecure fashion.
+Don't include this secret or credentials requests for the authorization server in any posts requesting help.
+If you do compromise the secret, you can rotate the credentials using the system accounts application above.

 ## Requesting Authorization on Behalf of a User ##